jmgirard/jmgirard/README.md

 - [lordicon][lordicon] - This is a developing Quarto extension for embedding animated [Lordicon](https://www.lordicon.com/icons) icons in HTML.
 - [profiles][profiles] - This is a developing R package for managing multiple RStudio config profiles (and comes with RStudio addins).

+## Methodological Trainings:
+- [R for Social Scientists][r4ss] - This is a three day workshop introducing R, tidyverse, and easystats.
+- [Applied Machine Learning in R][appliedml] - This is a four day workshop introducing machine learning and tidymodels.

 ## :memo: Blog Posts

 <!-- BLOG-POST-LIST:START -->